gnanasai5111/Software-concepts/Javascript/README.md

 ### Callback functions

 - A function that is passed as an argument to another function, and is called later inside that function.
+- Callbacks are used to perform asynchronous operations

 ```
 setTimeout(()=>{